Guy Sporbert translates 47 years behind the bar to curating one of the finest Scotch libraries in North America.

 Despite the fact that Sporbert humbly calls himself an enthusiast not an expert, after 47 years behind the bar he’s accumulated a wealth of knowledge he shares during each tasting.

 For private tastings, Guy Sporbert determines the level of experience the guest has with scotch before selecting the specific spirits to serve.
-In my case when I told him I had none and was a wine drinker, he selected whiskies that were smoother, and one that finished its aging in a port wine cask.
+In my case when I told him I had none and was a wine drinker, he selected good whisky that is smoother, and one that finished its aging in a port wine cask.

-Sporbert explains that the key to enjoying scotch lies in your nose.
+Sporbert explains that the key to enjoying good scotch lies in your nose.

 “Your nose and tongue need to be on the same page to enjoy a glass,” he said.
 “The more you smell it, the better it tastes.”